 Tips to Give Tires More Traction in the Snow

-In many areas wintertime brings snow and ice.
+In many areas, wintertime brings snow and ice.
 Traction is a major concern for most motorists.
-Driving on roads covered in snow and ice is dangerous unto itself but knowing ways that will provide more traction to your vehicle's tires will help a driver get from one point to another with possibly less stress.
+Driving on roads covered in snow and ice is dangerous unto itself, but knowing how to give your vehicle's tires more traction will help you get from one point to another with less stress.
 There are a few options that drivers should know before getting out on roads covered in snow and ice.

 The first thing to consider when trying to achieve more traction on snowy, icy roads is the tire treads.
 It is recommended that during snowy conditions that your tire tread should measure 6/32-inch deep.
 Also be sure to check the tires' pressure.
 Having the proper tire pressure will help make sure the tire will function properly in any weather.